Expansion joints in hyperbolic manifolds: Introduction

 We wish to study the geometry of finite volume hyperbolic $3$-manifolds like link complements by cone-deforming them into manifolds with nontrivial conformal boundary in a controlled way.
-This is motivated by questions about geodesicity of certain embedded arcs in link complements (we provide a straightforward application of this type as \zcref{cor:unknotting_tunnel}) and by a more general need for effective tools that can compare finite and infinite covolume Kleinian groups.
+This is motivated by questions about geodesicity of certain embedded arcs in link complements and by a more general need for effective tools that can compare finite and infinite covolume Kleinian groups.
 To model the topological operation of gluing in a $2$-handle across a rank $1$ cusp with a path of cone manifolds, we need to be able to deform cone angles around an ideal arc continuously through the interval $ [0,2\pi] $.
 An abstract framework to prove existence of cone deformations was a major programme of work in the early 21st century building on ideas of Hodgson and Kerckhoff~\cite{hk98}, see also Wei\ss~\cite{weiss05,weiss07} and Kojima~\cite{kojima98} for the case that the singular locus is a link and Wei\ss~\cite{weiss13} and Montcouquiol~\cite{montcouquiol13} for the case that the singular locus is a graph.
 Unfortunately, to apply the global results of this theory in practice it is necessary to obtain detailed technical estimates such as injectivity radius bounds.
 One of the major difficulties is that there may be some `critical angle' where the metric ceases to be hyperbolic (see e.g.\ \cite{hodgson,porti02,cooper18,heusener01,porti98}).
-Thus to work with specific examples it is often still necessary to construct the deformations explicitly by hand~\cite{akiyoshi18,yoshida22,elzenaar24c}.
+Thus to work with specific examples it is often still necessary to construct the deformations explicitly by hand, as in work of Akiyoshi~\cite{akiyoshi18}, Yoshida~\cite{yoshida22}, and the author~\cite{elzenaar24c}.

 In this paper, we exhibit and study substructures in hyperbolic $3$-manifolds which isolate a family of rank $2$ cusps and allow arcs joining them to be cone-deformed to form new rank $1$ cusps.
 In the process the metric around the cusps is fractured so that they bubble into punctured surfaces on the conformal boundary, while the remainder of the manifold remains geometrically controlled.
 We call these structures \textit{expansion joints} since they behave like expansion joints on a bridge, allowing two halves of the manifold to move apart and isolating all stress in a single location.
 Other geometric isolation phenomena were observed by Neumann and Reid~\cite{neumann91,neumann93}, see also the later work of Kapovich~\cite{kapovich92} and Calegari~\cite{calegari96,calegari01}; they gave examples of $3$-manifolds in which some cusps can be filled via a cone deformation while preserving the Euclidean structure on other cusps.
 After doubling across the conformal boundary, our form of isolation is similar except that there is a rank $2$ cusp which is transverse to the region containing cone deformations.
 Another approach to the study of cusp shape changes upon cone deformations is due to Purcell~\cite{purcell08}, who used the Hodgson--Kerckhoff theory to bound changes to the Euclidean metrics on cusp tori; our method gives stronger results when it applies, but requires control over a local polyhedral decomposition.